The Arousal video Game AnnotatIoN (AGAIN) Dataset: Audiovisual Affective Datasets

-The above systematic review of the literature highlights a lack of large-scale databases implementing an active elicitation mode, using multiple elicitor types and adopting a first-person annotation scheme.
-While datasets using passive elicitors are generally larger, the cost associated with using active elicitation limits these datasets.
-As Table \ref{tab:datsets} shows, the size of databases featuring active elicitors generally cannot reach the standard of datasets featuring passive elicitors.
-The passive elicitors of these datasets, however, are also less diverse, generally limited to very similar annotation tasks.
-This does not advance research on general affect modelling, as researchers have to examine dissimilar datasets \cite{camilleri2017towards} that often comprise mismatching data collection methods and annotation tools or do not offer enough context variety (e.g. the FUNii Database \cite{beaudoin2019funii} features two similar games from the same franchise).
 AGAIN addresses the aforementioned limitations by offering a large-scale corpus that is based on a set of dissimilar interactive affect elicitors that are annotated through a first-person protocol.
 While the dataset at the time of writing is limited to 9 games and their annotated arousal, the dataset is planned to be augmented through more affective dimensions and enriched through more games.
-The resulting dataset leverages the strength of active emotion elicitation while producing data in amounts comparable to databases featuring passive affect stimuli.
-Moreover AGAIN provides a diverse database for general affect modelling research that is not possible within any of the existing corpora.
+The resulting dataset leverages the strength of active emotion elicitation while producing data in volumes comparable to databases featuring non-interactive affect stimuli.
+Moreover AGAIN provides a diverse database for general player affect modelling research that is not possible within any of the existing corpora.

-We position AGAIN at the intersection of traditional affective computing corpora and datasets with a focus on player experience.
-By focusing on a core affect dimension (i.e. arousal) instead of a game-related complex emotional outcome, we aim to make AC research even more relevant for game user research, and vice versa.
+We position AGAIN at the intersection of traditional affective computing corpora and datasets with a focus on interactive emotion elicitation.
+By focusing on a core affect dimension (i.e. arousal) instead of task-related complex emotional outcomes, we aim to make the dataset more relevant to traditional AC research.
+We argue that the use of video games as interactive elicitors combined with traditional affective labels can also help bridge the gap between AC and games user research.
 As games are highly interactive media, the captured data and annotations encode not merely player affect but also behaviour and game context.
-We focus on first-person annotations to better capture the subjective intricacies of gameplay.
+We focus on self-reported labels to better capture the subjective intricacies of gameplay.
 Finally, we choose to record continuous unbounded traces of arousal using \emph{RankTrace} \cite{lopes2017ranktrace} via the PAGAN online annotation framework \cite{melhart2019pagan}.
 Such traces can be processed and machine learned in a number of ways including regression, classification and relational learning \cite{yannakakis2018ordinal}.